Handwoordeboek van die Afrikaanse Taal: Third edition (1993)

-When Perskor began talking about a third edition with intent, Odendal started to work on the dictionary full-time.
+When Perskor began talking about a third edition, Odendal started to work on the dictionary full-time.
 He left the service of RAU in 1989, two years before his compulsory retirement date, to complete the revision.

-HAT3 was published in 1993 and was received exceptionally well by the media, even better than HAT2.
+HAT3 was published in 1993.
 In the late 1990s HAT3 was also released in an electronic format – the first Afrikaans dictionary on CD-ROM, called el-HAT.

-In preparing HAT3 Odendal tried to improve all facets of HAT2.
-The extent of the dictionary was increased by 30% (made possible by setting the text in three columns instead of two).
-More archaic words were carefully removed and labels in particular were systematically revised (which meant that a word without a label could be assumed to be standard Afrikaans).
+In preparing HAT3, the extent of the dictionary was increased by 30% (made possible by setting the text in three columns instead of two).
+More archaic words were removed and labels were systematically revised (which meant that a word without a label could be assumed to be standard Afrikaans).